unkcs/gtav-sourcecode-build-guide/README.md

       - If you get the error `C1060: Compiler is out of heap space` during build, come back to the above setting and turn it off
 7. Right-click the "game" project and select "Properties" and do step 5,6 again
 8. Change build the type at the top of the window from "Debug" to "BankRelease"
+   - This Step is optional, you can build the game in "Debug" too but you will lost alot of performance
 10. At the top of the window, select `Build > Build Solution` and wait for build to finish
 11. Copy output binary to game folder.